MBesednik/MBesednik/README.md

 ## Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=MBesednik.MBesednik)

-As you can see my name is Mateo and I am 25 years old.
-I am a third year student at the Faculty of Organization and Informatics.
+Hi everyone!
+My name is Mateo and I am 25 years old.
+I am a fifth year student at the Faculty of Organization and Informatics.
 I love exercising, running, programming, speaking and traveling.
-Over the weekend I work as a children’s animator.

 I started learning Web development, more precisely Frontend because I like to create things.
 I just love being creative and I enjoy using my obsessive attention to detail.
 In case you are interested in something more about me feel free to <a href="mailto:mateo.besednik@gmail.com">contact me</a>, I will be happy to answer any questions you may have.